arras-energy/static-website/README.md

 # Arras Energy - Simulation Platform for Future Electricity Distribution Power Systems

-Arras Energy, formerly known as HiPAS GridLab-D, is a robust open-source simulation platform designed to address the evolving challenges of electricity distribution power systems in the context of smart grids and renewable energy integration.
+This is the public website for commerical release of Arras Energy, formerly known as HiPAS GridLab-D.

+Arras Energy is a robust open-source simulation platform designed to address the evolving challenges of electricity distribution power systems in the context of smart grids and renewable energy integration.
 This platform serves as a valuable tool for utilities, researchers, and technology vendors, enabling them to develop, refine, and deploy advanced solutions in the domain of smart-grid technologies and renewable energy integration.

-## Background

-Originating from the collaborative efforts of a team of researchers at the Pacific Northwest National Laboratory, GridLAB-D was initially conceived to tackle emerging engineering challenges within the electric power system, driven by the imperatives of grid modernization and responses to climate change.
-The platform's first release took place in 2008, marking the beginning of its journey.

-Since its inception, GridLAB-D has played a pivotal role in the electric power sector, forming the cornerstone of essential studies commissioned by the US Department of Energy.
-Notable contributions include studies in conservation voltage reduction, dynamic pricing, peer-to-peer energy exchange, and fault-induced delayed voltage recovery.

 **Key Achievements:**
 - 97.5% success rate in automatically converting Cyme models.